-Years ago, working on my first WordPress site, I remember hitting the Activate button while sitting in a coffee shop.
-A cold sweat broke out on my face as the screen went blank and my site seemingly disappeared.
+Years ago, working on our first WordPress site, we remember hitting the Activate button while sitting in a coffee shop.
+A cold sweat broke out on my face as the screen went blank, and my site seemingly disappeared.

 Stuff happens with websites.
 Having someone (or something) to have your back in the case of an emergency is immensely helpful.

 Site5 has multiple server locations all over the world.
 They’ll let you choose whichever of their 21 different locations you’d like (regardless of where you live).

 It becomes handy when it comes to boosting your local SEO rankings.

 In fact, according to Site5’s website, “From an SEO perspective, it can give a very small benefit by giving one more indicator that you should rank for searching in that city/region.”